-Meeting Rooms - There are three Committee Rooms in City Hall.
-Committee Rooms A and B are on the Second Floor, North Wing.
-Committee Room E is located in the basement of the South Wing, with entrance off of 4th Avenue North.
-All rooms are accessible.
-Meetings will typically be held in Committee Room E in order to facilitate live-streaming of the meeting.
+Meeting Rooms - Meetings will typically be held in Committee Room E in order to facilitate live-streaming of the meeting.
 Your agenda will outline where meeting is held.

-Refreshments - Refreshments and/or lunch is provided for most meetings.
+Refreshments - Refreshments and/or lunch is provided for most in-person meetings.
 Since the meetings are public, Committee members are asked to come a few minutes prior to the meeting to have lunch and please use their discretion when eating during a meeting.